*Kóryos: Indian tradition

-In the Vedic tradition, young boys began the initiation at 8 years old, studying heroic poetry about past ancestors and practicing their hunting and fighting skills.
-At 16, they were initiated into a warrior band during the winter solstice ritual (the Ekāstakā), during which the boys went into an ecstatic state then ritually died to be reborn as dogs of war.
-After their leader was determined by a dice game, the initiated youths were cast away in the wild for four years to live as dogs, stealing animals, women, goods and territory until the summer solstice ended the raiding season.
+Some Vedic families began initiating young boys at 8 years old, studying heroic poetry about past ancestors and practicing their hunting and fighting skills.
+At 16, they were initiated into a warrior band during the winter solstice ritual (the Ekāstakā), during which the boys went into an ecstatic state, then ritually died to be reborn as dogs of war.
+After their leader was determined by a dice game, the initiated youths were cast away in the wild for four years to live as dogs, stealing animals, women, goods and territory, until the summer solstice ended the raiding season.

 The young warriors then returned to their forest residence where they held a Vrātyastoma sacrifice to thank the gods for their success.
-At the end the four-year initiation, a final Vrātyastoma sacrifice was performed to transform the dog-warrior into a responsible adult man, then the newly-initiated males destroyed their old clothes to become human once again, ready to return to their family and to live by the rules of their host community.
+At the end the four-year initiation, a final Vrātyastoma sacrifice was performed to transform the dog-warrior into a responsible adult man.
+Then, the newly-initiated males destroyed their old clothes to become human once again, ready to return to their family and to live by the rules of their host community.

 The Vrātyas ('dog-priests') were known for performing the Ekāstakā ceremony at the winter solstice, when Indra, the god of war, is said to have been born with his band of Maruts.
 The term Vrāta is used in particular the Rigveda to describe the Maruts.

-Iranian tradition

-The Scythians probably led military expeditions as a mandatory initiation into manhood which lasted for several years, as suggested by historical raids in Anatolia.

-In the Ossetic tradition, a compulsory initiation into manhood involved a military expedition known as the balc and lasting for one year.
-Groups were formed during a spring feast (Styr Tūtyr), dedicated to Wastyrgi, the deity of wolves and warriors, in Varkazana (the "month of men-wolves"; October–November).

-According to scholar Touraj Daryaee, figures from the Iranian folkore such as Hosein the Kord (or Gord) exhibit archetype Männerbund traits.

 Greek tradition

-In Ancient Greece, the traditional war-bands lost some of the frenzy attributes that characterize shape shifters in other Indo-European cultures, but they still maintained the terror-inspiring appearance and the tricky war tactics of the original *kóryos.
+In Ancient Greece, the traditional war-bands lost some of the frenzy attributes that characterize shape shifters in other Indo-European cultures, but they still maintained the terror-inspiring appearance and the tricky war tactics of the original Männerbund.

 From 17 to 20 years old, the Athenian ephebos had to live during the 2 years in the ephebeia (ἐφηβεία).
 Relegated to the edges of society, they were given a marginal status without a full citizenship.
 Their duty was to guard the limit of their community during peaceful times, generally as guards of fields, forests, and orchards.
 Leading ambushes and skirmishes in war time, the ephebos wore black tunics and were lightly armed.
 An essential part of their training was the traditional hunt, conducted at night with the use of snares and traps.
 In the case of the Spartan krypteia, it was even a human hunt.